Share this:

 Free Admission

-AfriFest Cincy celebrates Africa through cultural awareness, enhancing the community’s knowledge of the African cultures represented locally and connecting individuals to resources in the community.
-AfriFest is a free event showcasing African cultures, food, entertainment, fashion show, games, and other fun activities.
+AfriFest Cincy celebrates Africa through cultural awareness, enhancing the community’s knowledge of the African cultures represented locally and connecting individuals to community resources.
+This free event showcases African cultures, food, entertainment, a fashion show, games, and other fun activities.

 Black Family Reunion